14 Jun 2018

 She is Addressing the Opioid Crisis

 She actually listens to her constituents and is not afraid to hold town halls.
-What’s even better is that she then takes those concerns and passes them into law.
+What’s even better is that she then takes those concerns and addresses them with meaningful legislation.

 She Holds Town Halls